Naval Air Station Whiting Field: History

-Naval Auxiliary Air Station (NAAS) Whiting Field was commissioned on July 16, 1943 by Rear Admiral George D. Murray, Commandant of the Naval Air Training Center, and the widow of Naval Captain Kenneth Whiting, after whom the station was named.
+Naval Auxiliary Air Station (NAAS) Whiting Field was commissioned on July 16, 1943, by Rear Admiral George D. Murray, Commandant of the Naval Air Training Center, and the widow of Naval Captain Kenneth Whiting, after whom the station was named.
 During construction, a prisoner of war camp was located at the station, providing additional labor.

 Jet trainers first arrived at Whiting Field in early August 1949 when eight TO-1 Shooting Stars transferred from NAS Corpus Christi, Texas as part of a new transitional jet training squadron to commence operations in September 1949, commanded by Lt.
 Cmdr.
 V. P. O'Neil, USN.
 The Blue Angels demonstration team moved its headquarters to Whiting Field from NAS Corpus Christi, Texas, in 1955.

+In 1982, Lieutenant Commander Barbara Allen Rainey, the first US female naval aviator, was killed along with a trainee at Naval Outlying Landing Field Evergreen.
+The subsequent product liability lawsuit led to a U.S. Supreme Court case, Beech Aircraft Corp. v.
+Rainey.

 On Friday August 6, 2021 Training Air Wing 5 received the first one of its new training helicopter.
 This is the Leonardo TH-73A Thrasher of Italian origin.